-- National Picnic Day – Grab a picnic basket and head to the great outdoors.
+- National Picnic Day – Learn more about picnic day and then grab a picnic basket and head to the great outdoors.

 - German Beer Day – Find out why beer is so popular in Germany.

-- National Pigs in a Blanket Day – This Pigs in a Blanket maker will pop the fun appetizer out in seconds.
+- National Pigs in a Blanket Day – Getting a pigs in a blanket maker will pop the fun appetizer out in seconds.

 - National Zucchini Bread Day – This whole wheat zucchini bread recipe is the perfect way to celebrate.